Category Archives: ePortfolio

 For more details, visit: https://community.canvaslms.com/docs/DOC-17892-917701155409

-How can I change my project’s visibility setting (student)?
+How can I change a single project’s visibility setting (student)?

 Adjust the privacy options of your entries by using the settings cog in the upper-right hand corner in your entry detail’s page.